Erin N. Grieve

 This acts as an alternative to divorce.
 It allows a married couple to separate while still being legally married.
 Commonly used in mental/addiction cases, a legal separation can be dissolved.

 Child support is continual payment made for the financial care of their children and is dependent on the type of custody agreement.
 Custody determines which parent is legally and physically responsible for the child on a day to day basis.*

-- Consultation – answer all questions, explain process, evaluate case, probabilities on return, best case and worse case scenario.
+- Consultation – answer all questions, explain process, evaluate case, probabilities on return, best case and worst case scenario.

 - Fee agreement – defining the scope of the relationship and how to implement a plan to meet client goals.